 Part of the act of salvation is the “renewing of the Holy Spirit” (Titus 3:5).
 Every true Christian has the Holy Spirit of God dwelling in him, the Spirit of eternal life.

-Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost; (Titus 3:5)
+not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit, (Titus 3:5)

 Little ponds of water on the beach are stagnant until the tide comes in and the ponds are renewed by the water from the ocean.
 Each human being is as a stagnant, dead pond until the Holy Spirit breathes the breath of life into him during the first step of salvation.